sven-hornberg-1314-fhb/Web106-deploy/README.md

     java -jar deploy-1.0-jar-with-dependencies.jar -terminate

-## Requirement to use deploying jar
+## Requirement to use and deploy jar

 * Java 1.7 with working classpath
 * Maven with working classpath